megmcca/lammps/doc/src/fix_neb.rst

 command must be used with the "neb" command and defines how inter-replica nudging forces are computed.
 A NEB calculation is divided in two stages.
-In the first stage n replicas are relaxed toward a MEP until convergence.
+In the first stage n replicas are relaxed toward a minimum energy path (MEP) until convergence.
 In the second stage, the climbing image scheme (see :ref:`(Henkelman2) <Henkelman2>`) is enabled, so that the replica having the highest energy relaxes toward the saddle point (i.e. the point of highest energy along the MEP), and a second